Vyral/dani-antelo/_posts/2020-02-20-how-our-team-keeps-the-ball-rolling-from-start-to-finish.md

 Next, it’s back to the title company so they can handle things behind the scenes and make sure all the details are there to run smoothly.
 Then it’s time for an appraisal.
 Finally, we make sure that you’re set up with the one-year home warranty that we offer to all our buyers at closing. **Should systems fail to normal wear and tear, this warranty covers all replacements.**

-Then it’s time for the final walkthrough, time to get funded, and time to close and move.
+Then it’s time for the final walk through, get funded, and close and move.
 As you can see, none of us dropped the ball for the entire video above.

 **A big thanks to our friends and partners at Supreme Lending, Allegiance Title, Red Star Inspections, Stewart Insurance, First American Home Warranty, and One Source Moving for helping us show how the perfect team works in harmony.**